Liouville property for groups and conformal dimension: Examples

 Consider the $\mu$-random walk on $G$.
-The induced random walk on the $G$-orbit of $000\ldots$ coincides with a random walk on generated by a finitely supported measure on the generating set $\{a_i\}_{i=0, 1, \ldots, 7}\cup\{1\}$ of $H$.
-Since the Schreier graph is quasi-isometric to $\mathbb{Z}^3$, and simple random walk on $\mathbb{Z}^3$ is transient by P\'olya's theorem, it follows from the comparison theorem (see e.g., \cite[Theorem 2.17]{Ly-Pe}) that this random walk is transient.
-Consequently, it will visit $000\ldots$ finitely many times almost surely, and so the value of $\chi$ along a trajectory of the walk will be eventually constant.
-The eventual value of $\chi$ will be a non-trivial event invariant under the tail equivalence relation, hence the Poisson boundary of the random walk is non-trivial. \end{proof}
+For every point in the $G$-orbit of $000\ldots$, one generator in $\{b, c\}$ acts as $a_0$, and the other acts as the identity.
+It follows that the induced random walk on the $G$-orbit of $000\ldots$ has the same law as a random walk generated by the measure $\nu$ on the generating set $\{a_i\}_{i=0, 1, \ldots, 7}\cup\{1\}$ of $H$, given by $\nu(a_i)=\frac{1}{9}$ for $i\ge 1$, and $\nu(a_0)=\nu(1)=\frac{1}{18}$.
+Since the Schreier graph is quasi-isometric to $\mathbb{Z}^3$, and simple random walk on $\mathbb{Z}^3$ is transient by P\'olya's theorem, it follows from the comparison theorem (see, e.g., \cite[Theorem 2.17]{Ly-Pe}) that this random walk is transient.
+Consequently, it will visit $000\ldots$ finitely many times almost surely, and so the value of $\chi$ along a walk trajectory will eventually be constant.
+The eventual value of $\chi$ will be a non-trivial event invariant under the tail equivalence relation, hence the Poisson boundary of the $\mu$-random walk on $G$ is non-trivial. \end{proof}